-In Year 3 you will take a final series of classes to refine your digital design skillset.
+In the final year you will refine your digital design skillset through classes.
 You will have opportunities to make content and design materials that may then be used on real-world projects.
 You will lead a team of second- and first-year students who help you to realise your artistic and technical objectives, while still receiving guidance and support from your tutors and visiting professionals.

-Alongside your production work, you will complete a portfolio, which will be invaluable when seeking employment at the end of your studies, as well as completing a self-directed graduation project that will allow you to focus on a chosen area of specialism.
+Alongside your production work, you will complete a portfolio, which will be invaluable when seeking employment at the end of your studies, and complete a selfdirected graduation project that will allow you to focus on a chosen area of specialism.